 - Scooters are involved in accidents three times more often than all other road users.

-- Scooters are very polluting and unhealthy, up to a hundred times more than old diesel cars.
+- Scooters are very polluting and unhealthy, up to a hundred times more old diesel cars.

 As it is now:

-Amsterdam City Council wants to move scooters to the road.
+Amsterdam City Council wants to move scooters to road.
 Mayor Eberhard van der Laan announced in 2014 that this would be realised within a year.
-Now, years later, we are still waiting for a solution.
+Early 2019 we can expect some change.